Backstage Plugin Guide | PagerDuty

 Note

-If you don’t already have this information, please follow previous steps to Register an App to get the client id and client secret for OAuth authorization, or Generate a General Access REST API Token to generate a REST API Token.
+If you do not already have this information, follow the steps in the previous section to Configure PagerDuty to obtain the client ID and client secret for OAuth authorization, or Generate a General Access REST API Token to generate a REST API token.

 Single PagerDuty Account

-If all your services exist in a single PagerDuty account, you should follow the instructions below.
+If all your services exist in a single PagerDuty account, follow the instructions in the following section.

 pagerDuty: